kleag/external-knowledge-codegen/README.md

 However, if you prefer to process the API documents from scratch, you need to first download the official Python source code from [here](https://www.python.org/downloads/source/), in this paper, we use the documentation from Python 3.7.5. extract everything into `apidocs/Python-3.7.5`.
-Then `cd` into that directory, and follow the [instructions](https://github.com/python/cpython/tree/master/Doc) to build the HTML version of the Python documentation.
+Then `cd` into `apidocs/Python-3.7.5/Doc`, and follow the [instructions](https://github.com/python/cpython/tree/master/Doc) to build the HTML version of the Python documentation.
 Basically it's `make venv` followed by `make html`.

 After this, please check `apidocs/Python-3.7.5/Doc/build/html/library` directory to see if the generated HTML library documentations are there.
 Yay!